hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Description

 This operation applies thresholds to images.
+Both upper and lower thresholds can be specified.

 ### Notes

 - This routine operates on individual images.
 When thresholds are specified on a percentile basis, each image is considered separately and therefore each image may be thresholded with different values.

+- Both thresholds are inclusive.
+To binarize an image, use the same threshold for both upper and lower threshold parameters.
+Voxels that fall on the threshold will currently be treated as if they exclusively satisfy the upper threshold, but this behaviour is not guaranteed.

 ### Parameters